avidbots/teleop_twist_keyboard/README.md

   - The speed the node starts with by default.
 - `turn (double, default: 1.0)`
   - The turn rate (rad/s) the node starts with by default.
-- `deadman_timeout (double, default: 0.1)`
+- `deadman_timeout (double, default: -1.0)`
   - Deadman timeout in seconds.
-The node will continue publishing the last velocity command for the configured timeout after the last keypress.
+If <= 0, then the feature is disabled, otherwise the node will continue publishing the last velocity command for the configured timeout after the last keypress.
 If no keypress occurs and the timeout expires, motion commands will stop.